 The renowned author Malcolm Gladwell recently became a devout Christian too.
 Chi-Hua Chien, Partner of the top VC Firm Kleiner Perkins, has been a devout Christian for many years too.
 Clearly there has to at least be something there right?

-I’m generally (and honestly) quite busy to make time for everyone that reaches out to me on my site for chats, but I’m happy to make time and pray for anyone if you see value to it.
-Also, I’ve actually really into talking about hard and challenging questions people have, even if it is rude.
+I’m actually really into talking about hard and challenging questions people have about my faith, even if it is rude.
 So feel free to shoot them over.

 Alright.
 Stay awesome, and enjoy the slides 😉

 Would you like Yu-kai Chou to work with your Organization?

 If you are interested in working with Yu-kai Chou for a business project, workshop, speech or presentation, or licensing deal, please fill out the form below.